Share and Spread the love

 If this continues even after healing, you can use a hen saddle.
 It saves their skin and feathers.
 Roosters can do a lot of harm with their spurs.
 So, trim them before allowing them to interact with the hens.

 When you are breeding chickens, your primary focus should be on their welfare.
-Keep an eye on all the safety precautions.
+Keep a close eye on all safety precautions.
 That way, your chickens won’t die after mating.